ambientlight/amplify-cli-action/README.md

 # Amplify Action

+🚀 AWS Amplify CLI support for github actions

+## About
-🚀 :octocat: AWS Amplify CLI support for github actions.
-This action supports configuring and deploying your project to AWS as well as creating and undeploying amplify environments.
+This action supports configuring and deploying your project to AWS as well as creating and undeploying amplify environments :octocat:.

 ## Getting Started
 You can include the action in your workflow as `actions/amplify-action@0.3.1`.
 Example (configuring amplify, building and deploying):